-To confirm that the participant meets the criteria defined above, information will be elicited through a direct discussion between the participant and a medically qualified clinician who has access to the patient's primary care medical record, as outlined in section 5.2 of the master protocol.
-If after reviewing the primary care medical record and discussing with the patient, the recruiting clinician considers the potential participant is eligible, they may then be randomised to Paxlovid.
+To confirm that the participant meets the criteria defined above, information will be elicited through a direct discussion between the participant and a medically qualified professional, a prescribing pharmacist or a nurse prescriber (as required by standard prescribing practices at Covid Medicines Delivery Units across all four Administrations within the UK).
+Those assessing eligibility must take a relevant drug history and have access to a version of a summary care record in use in any Devolved Administration, and may, if necessary according to their clinical judgement, access and review further information contained within secondary care records or full primary care records.

+If after reviewing relevant medical records and discussion with the patient, the recruiting health care professional considers the potential participant is eligible, they may then be randomised to Paxlovid.